(2002-06-24) Standard Jokes and "New Classics"

 James Randi (the Amazing Randi)

-was approached by Channel 9 from Australia with an offer to debunk the whole thing
+was asked by Channel 9 from Australia to debunk the whole thing

 (hear an interview